koalateadev/fact-fetch/README.md

 - The bot is designed to provide evidence-based information, not to promote any specific agenda
 - All responses are based on peer-reviewed scientific research
 - The bot respects Reddit's terms of service and community guidelines
-- Users can disable or block the bot if desired

 ## Limitations